ywCN/customer-feedback-service/README.md

 - .then(res => res.json()) will call the Promise.json() if the Promise is successfully resolved
   - .json() also returns a Promise
 - .then(json => console.log(json)) will call console.log() if the Promise is resolved

+## If a file is exporting a class component, we make first letter upper case.